Careers Information and Guidance at SJV.

 We also link closely with Colleges across Manchester and take cohorts of students to attend welcome and introductory sessions on Open Events; this allows the students to experience the college environment during phased transitions.
 We frequently facilitate meetings between ourselves, Connexions and the Colleges if requested by our parents/carers.

 Work related learning opportunities

 We work closely with a number of external partners to provide relevant and valuable work experience opportunities for the learners of SJV and we continue to develop relationships with those in the local community, who are able to offer these extremely important learning opportunities for our Children and Young People.
-We have a strong group of local employers in childcare, administration, retail, sport, animal care, hospitality and leisure industries who are able to support our students.
+We have a strong group of local employers in childcare, engineering, administration, retail, sport, animal care, hospitality and leisure industries who are able to support our students.

 We aim to prepare all of our Children and Young People to make a positive contribution to their community, through long term sustainable volunteering opportunities.
 Every learner who attends Post 16 will access work experience, with support if necessary, and many learners will access their own independent weekly work placement, arranged through our community contacts, as evidenced in our Careers, Information and Guidance and Work Related Learning plans.

 At KS3 we provide and extensive range of work related learning opportunities.
 These include visits to local supermarkets and other organisations, where learners can see the breadth of opportunities that may become available to them